lu22do/fifa2018/README.md

 Concepts used in this app:
 - Country - a country participating to the world cup
 - Match - a real match that occurred, the result of the match contribute to the score of the country
-- Team - each player create up to 3 teams made of countries, the score of the team is the total of the scores of the countries that make it
+- Selection - each player create up to 3 selections made of countries, the score of the selection is the total of the scores of the countries that make it

 The UI react components are the following:
 - App